great-expectations/great_expectations/docs/how_to_guides/configuring_data_contexts/how_to_instantiate_a_data_context_on_an_emr_spark_cluster.rst

 Steps
 -----

-The snippet below shows a YAML configuration of a Data Context and Python code that uses this configuration to instantiate a Data Context.
+The snippet below shows Python code that instantiates and configures a Data Context.
 Copy this snippet into a cell in your EMR Spark notebook.

 Follow the steps below to update the configuration with values that are specific for your environment.